shogerr/bluprntr/README.md

 Instructions
 ------------

-Run Yarn or `npm` to install the node dependencies and start the server.
+Run `yarn` or `npm` to install the node dependencies and start the server.

 ```bash
 # Install the dependencies (only needed once),